pdstat/hqli/README.md

 ### Integrity and availability attacks

+#### `pg_sleep`

+PostgreSQL has the `pg_sleep` function to cause a delay in the response, which could be used for a denial of service attack.
+For example, to sleep for 10 seconds, you can use the following payload:

+`x' or (function('pg_sleep',10)=0) or '1'='2`

+Sending this continuously will flood the JDBC connection pool and cause a denial of service.
+See the `flood.py` script for an example of how to do this.

 #### Search Path Manipulation via `set_config`

 With the thanks of AI I discovered the existence of a PostgreSQL property called `search_path`, which lead to some interesting attack vectors affecting both integrity and availability.